n0jam/gcp-ctf-workshop/docs/hints.md

 ## Challenges

-### Challenge 1: Cluster confidentials
+### Challenge 1: Confidential Cluster

 You received just an IP address as your very first entrypoint into the GCP project.
-The IP belongs to a Google Kubernets Cluster (GKE) - how can you access the Kubernetes API to learn more about the cluster?
+The IP belongs to a Google Kubernetes Cluster (GKE) - how can you access the Kubernetes API to learn more about the cluster?

 To simplify your next commands, set the IP address as an environment variable:
 #####